Qualitative Methods in Health Systems Research (HSR)Apply online now

 This course focuses on qualitative health systems research.
 Participants gain experience in each step of the qualitative research process and learn ways to enhance the utilisation of research results.

-This course is tropEd accredited and can be followed as a stand-alone course or as part of the Master in International Health or the Master in Public Health programmes.
+This course is tropEd accredited and can be followed as a stand-alone course or as part of the Master in International Health or the Master of Public Health programmes.

 In health systems policy makers, managers and service providers need to be able to select appropriate research methods to better understand and address the problems they face.
 This course discusses which methods to use to answer different health system research questions.
 The course specifically focuses on